dev-xero/vaultdotjs-backend/README.md

 - Docker
 - Swagger (docs)

+## API Documentation

+The documentation is generated and served using swagger.
+You can access it from your own instance using the `/docs` endpoint.

 ## Configuration (Linux & Unix Environments)

 Before running the server, make sure you generate the `swagger.json` spec file using this command: